8 September, 2008 11:54 am

 10 Laws of Simplicity Developers should know

-Recently I revisited “The Law of Simplicity” by John Maeda.
+Recently I revisited “” by John Maeda.
 He is a graphic designer, visual artist, and computer scientist at the MIT Media Lab.
 In the book, John proposes 10 laws for simplifying complex systems in business and life.

 Although the book are mostly focused on product design, it could be applied to anything especially software development.
 It doesn’t matter whether you are coding or designing simplicity will always work and sale.
 Simpler code means less bug and less maintenance cost.
 Simpler interface means easier to learn and use.